- 21. Halomango

-The most popular item on the menu is the Mango Ice cup, a delicious soft-serve ice cream made from the sweet Philippine mangos, an unbeatable combination to beat the summer heat.
-They come in various sizes, with the largest called the “family ice” coming in a huge bowl and laden with mangos and other tropical fruits.
+The most popular item on the menu is the Mango Ice cup, a delicious soft-serve ice cream made from sweet Philippine mangos, an unbeatable combination to beat the summer heat.
+They come in various sizes, with the largest called the “family ice,” coming in a huge bowl and laden with mangos and other tropical fruits.

 Photo by Jonah’s Fruit Shake and Snack Bar

 Widely regarded as a place that put the Boracay Mango shake on the foodie map, Jonah’s Fruit Shakes and Snack Bar have been serving their signature thirst quencher to Boracay visitors since the 90s.